jrpotter/notebook/notes/set/ordinals.md

 %%ANKI
 Basic
 Which theorem "assures an adequate supply of ordinal numbers"?
-Back: Hartog's theorem.
+Back: Hartogs's theorem.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1760403065332-->
 END%%

 %%ANKI
 Basic
-What is wrong with the following formulation of Hartog's theorem?
+What is wrong with the following formulation of Hartogs's theorem?

 > For any set $A$, there is an ordinal $\alpha$ such that $A \prec \alpha$.

-Back: Hartog's theorem states there exists an ordinal $\alpha$ such that $\alpha \not\preceq A$.
+Back: Hartogs's theorem states there exists an ordinal $\alpha$ such that $\alpha \not\preceq A$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1760403065335-->
 END%%